Khaled-Mahmmoud/MyCompetitiveProgramming/Dynamic Programming/Problems/S _ Dividing coins.md

 Input :
 A line with the number of problems n, followed by n times:

-• a line with a non negative integer m (m ≤ 100) indicating the number of coins in the bag
+a line with a non negative integer m (m ≤ 100) indicating the number of coins in the bag.

-• a line with m numbers separated by one space, each number indicates the value of a coin.
+a line with m numbers separated by one space, each number indicates the value of a coin.

 Output :
 The output consists of n lines.
 Each line contains the minimal positive difference between the amount